Guide for Authors

 • Month T – 1: Submission to printer.

-Manuscripts will be reviewed rapidly for content by at least three Geochemical Perspectives editors and/or external experts.
+Manuscripts will be reviewed rapidly for content and readability by at least three Geochemical Perspectives editors and/or external experts.

 Formatting